 When it comes to language in the insurance policy, the good news is that insurers now do a fairly good job of recognizing what constitutes the cloud.

 Most cyber insurance policies define a “computer system” to include third-party networks that you have contracted with to support your company.
-So if a breach happens, the policy will respond regardless of where the data was stored when the breach occurred.
+So if a breach happens, the policy will respond regardless of where the data was stored when the data breach occurred.
 But, there are still questions about whose responsibility it is.

 There are a lot of misconceptions out there around the cloud and liability.
 Many companies assume that they have transferred their risk when their data is in third-party hands.
 The reality is that in most cases, companies have outsourced the service but retained the risk.
 There is very little protection in terms of liability with cloud providers.